teambit/bit/docs/getting-started.md

 ### Add the new scope to your remotes list

-If you are in the scope directory use `pwd` and copy the current working directory to the clipboard.
+If you are in the scope directory use `pwd | pbcopy` to copy the current working directory to you clipboard.
-We will refer it as `<path/to/scope>`
+We will refer to it as `<path/to/scope>`

 In your own development machine, use the `remote` command to add the new remote scope to your project.